Benawi/Blog-app/README.md

  (else You can install `Rails` just with this simple command  ```gem install rails```)
 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder

 ```
   git clone https://github.com/Benawi/Blog-App.git